aarhusstadsarkiv/stadsarkiv-client/README.md

 ### Tag a release

+Install `bump-py-version`:

     pipx install git+https://github.com/diversen/bump-py-version@v0.0.8

 Bump version:

-    bump-py-version v0.0.0 # or any other version
+    bump-py-version v1.2.3 # or any other version

 ## Install using pipx